danielle707/StockX-Predictive-Modeling/readme.md

 ### Color Feature

-Our dataset consists of two major brands – yeezy and nike off-white.
+Our dataset consists of two major brands – Yeezy and Nike off-white.
 In terms of yeezy, we could see that basic colors including black, white, and grey have constant growth.
 Bolder colors like orange would start high but decline as time passes.
 In terms of off-white, red is the most popular color.

 ### Region Feature